-Understanding Your Options – What Can You Plead in Court?
+- Understanding Your Options in Court

 When facing legal charges, it is crucial to understand the different options you have when it comes to pleading in court.
 Your plea can significantly impact the outcome of your case, so it is essential to make an informed decision.
 This article will explore the various pleas available to defendants and provide an overview of what each plea entails.